-Minimum Satisfactory Academic Progress Requirements of MAcCHM Programs
+Minimum Satisfactory Academic Progress Requirements of MAcCHM Program

-Program GPA Pace Evaluation Period Max Time Frame МАсСНМ 2.3 67% Every semester 261 credits attempted
+Program GPA Pace Evaluation Period Max Time Frame MAcCHM 2.3 67% Every Semester 6 Years

 To compute the GPA, divide the total number of grade points assigned to each grade as found in the Catalog by the total number of credits attempted in courses receiving letter grades.
 To compute the Pace, divide the cumulative number of credits completed by the cumulative number of attempted credits.

 The maximum time frame is the maximum amount of time allowed to complete the program.
 Students in the MAcCHM program are required to complete within 6 years (18 semesters) regardless of their enrollment status.